frame-lang/frame_transpiler/docs/source/getting_started/introduction/index.rst

-..
-Intention: provide the necessary information to make the most of the getting started series, answering questions like "do I want to learn Godot?", "how does it look and feel?", "how does it work?", and "how do I best learn it?".

 Introduction
 ============

-This series will introduce you to Frame and give you an overview of its features.
+This series of articles will introduce you to the Frame language and give you an overview of its features using a simple model of a Lamp.

-In the following pages, you will get answers to questions such as "Is Frame for me?" or "What can I do with Frame?".
-We will then introduce the language's most essential concepts, run you through the language's syntax, and give you tips to make the most of your time learning it.

 .. toctree::
     :name: toc-getting-started-introduction